rpanchyk/gvm/README.md

 ## How it works

 - Verify specified SDK version is available.
-- Download archive from https://go.dev/dl page.
+- Download SDK archive from https://go.dev/dl page.
-- Verify checksum of fetched archive file (Not implemented).
+- Verify checksum of fetched file (Not implemented).
 - Extract archive to `{install_dir}/go{version}` directory.
 - Create `{local_dir}/go{version}` directory.
-- Set `GOROOT` and `GOPATH` env variables.
+- Set `GOROOT` and `GOPATH` environment variables.
-- Update `PATH` env variable with `GOROOT/bin` and `GOPATH/bin`.
+- Add `GOROOT/bin` and `GOPATH/bin` to `PATH` environment variable.

 ## Alternatives

 This project was started for learning of Go Programming Language purposes.
-Since author is moving from Java world, initially it was inspired by [SDKMAN!](https://sdkman.io) but later found similar projects, like:
+Since author comes from Java world, initially it was inspired by [SDKMAN!](https://sdkman.io) but later found similar projects, like:

 - `moovweb/gvm` - https://github.com/moovweb/gvm